ipspace/blog/content/posts/2020/09/business-needs-excuses.md

 But wait, it gets worse... we could use stretched VLANs and long-distance vMotion to implement disaster recovery (or so the [$vendor consultants told us](https://blog.ipspace.net/2020/02/live-vmotion-into-vmware-on-aws-cloud.html)).
 At this point we're way beyond the sane discussions of actual business needs.
 The whole idea was created by vendor marketers to sell more of their complex products, and happily adopted by most everyone in enterprise IT because it conveniently allows them to [push the problem down the stack](https://blog.ipspace.net/2013/04/this-is-what-makes-networking-so-complex.html) until the brown substance lands in the networking team, which is then [blamed for being too rigid and too expensive](https://blog.ipspace.net/2016/07/why-is-every-sdn-vendor-bashing.html)... and ripe to be replaced by another $vendor magic, this time either software-defined, [intent-based](https://blog.ipspace.net/2020/05/intent-networking-marketing-ploy.html), or [machine-learned](https://blog.ipspace.net/2020/03/machine-learning-in-networking-products.html).

 **Long story short**: PLEASE, do your homework, and don't ever use the _some vendors are making it, so there must be a real market need for it_ or _[some people are using it, so there must be a real business need for it](https://blog.ipspace.net/2013/01/long-distance-vmotion-stretched-ha.html)_ argument.
 You just might end with an egg on your face (although most people using these arguments happen to be egg-blind so they wouldn't ever realize what happened).

+---

+Addendum based on a [tweet by Andrew Yourtchenko](https://twitter.com/ayourtch/status/1306505455393439744):

+Obviously most of the products, services and solutions out there solve a real or perceived need (and there's sometimes a huge gap between the two).

+What I'm pointing out in this rant is the reverse reasoning along the lines "_vendor X is doing something, which confirms there's a real market need for it_".
+I've been in IT too long, and seen how the startup/VC sausage is made, to believe that fairy tale... and even when it's true, it doesn't necessarily imply that you need whatever vendor X is selling.

+For example, just because a mining operation needs huge trucks, it doesn't mean that everyone else needs them as well, regardless of what the truck manufacturers would love you to believe.